Indian fast food: Food courts

 Another concept of fast food that is becoming popular is that of Food Courts.
 Here also one has to purchase coupons and collect the food from one of the several counters.
 Each one of these counters serves specific variety of food and may be owned by different individuals or caterers.
 Food Courts are normally located on much bigger premises and may provide seating facility in addition to the stand and eat arrangement.
 Typically one entrepreneur owns or takes on lease the entire premises and promotes the place under one name.
 They then let out individual counters to different independent operators to offer different menu.
 Internal competition is avoided by not allowing more than one counter to offer similar food.

-Several international fast-food chains like Kentucky Fried Chicken, McDonald's, and Barista Coffee have their outlets in major cities.
-Café Coffee Day, again a brainchild of Bangalore-based businessman, is the only Indian chain which boasts of hundreds of outlets and is present across India.
-But then it is classified more as a coffee shop than a fast food place.
+Several international fast-food chains like Kentucky Fried Chicken, McDonald's, and Taco Bell have their outlets in major cities.
+Some Indian chains with outlets across India include Barista Coffee and Café Coffee Day.

-Now local chains coupled with numerous foreign fast foods have sprung up in India, leading to many websites not only catering to the curated list of foods, restaurants and reviews but also giving option to book and get it delivered at your doorsteps.
+Now local chains coupled with numerous foreign fast foods have appeared in India.

 Varieties of food offered

-The kind of fare they offer as of date could be just anything and everything.
-Preference of the local population and the location of the outlet influence the menu more than anything else.
 Some of the popular dishes offered at Indian fast food outlets are: